 At many selective senior schools, 13+ is less competitive than 11+ with fewer applicants.
 In addition, some children are simply not ready for a large senior school aged 11 and benefit from another two years at the top of a Prep School where they gain from having smaller classes and an opportunity to hold official positions such as Head of House or Prefect with duties and responsibilities around the school.
 We are confident that the Upper School will enable your son to reach his full potential and give him the very best preparation for entrance into the senior school of his choice.

 If boys leave at 11+, they generally transfer to the two Whitgift Foundation schools, Trinity or Whitgift, or as day pupils to Caterham or Royal Russell but also to the local Grammar schools.
 At 13+ many other senior school options become available including Westminster, Charterhouse, Harrow, Tonbridge, King’s College London, Dulwich and Epsom.

 The Form Tutor fulfils a pastoral role and provides an important link between home and school, supporting the boys in their growing and learning.
-All Year Groups follow the broad and balanced curriculum established in the Lower School of Maths, English, Science, History, Geography, French, Latin, RE, ICT, Music, Art and Design, DT, PE, Swimming and Games.
+All Year Groups follow the broad and balanced curriculum established in the Lower School of Maths, English, Science, History, Geography, French, RE, ICT, Music, Art and Design, DT, PE, Swimming and Games.

 As well as all the sporting and musical opportunities, your son can also choose from a number of other after-school options in Upper School such as Electronics, Current Affairs, Italian, Spanish, Mandarin, Drama, Table Tennis, Golf and Chess.